 Overall, despite the risks, we believe in the potential of cryptocurrency and take a long-term view at the possibilities for innovation in the space.

-- Josh’s Take: Crypto, blockchain technology, and DeFi will help usher in the next generation of finance from asset management and wealth management to SMB banking.
+- Vlad’s Take: Crypto, blockchain technology, and DeFi will help usher in the next generation of finance from asset management and wealth management to SMB banking.
 There’s a lot to be excited about in the space, and we’re eager to continue to drive innovation in this area.

 - Brian’s Take: Crypto will become part of our lives the way the Internet has.
 There’ll be some bumps in the road as crypto becomes normalized, but people are getting used to these concepts.
 Decentralization is no longer such a crazy idea and smart contracts are already starting to usurp traditional finance.
 We’re excited to see what’s next.